 After a long day of tackling the slopes at Newry, Maine's Sunday River, skiers love the muscle-soothing warmth of the heated outdoor pool and hot tub at the Grand Summit Hotel.
 In nearby Bethel, Maine, the Bethel Inn Resort also offers guests a year-round outdoor heated pool, which is kept at a toasty 90°F. Steam rises off the surface of the water in misty towers when the pool is ringed with feet of snow.

 Budget-conscious Maine travelers who want to be able to say they swam outside in a snowstorm should check in at the Best Western Merry Manor Inn in South Portland, where rooms can be booked for less than $100 this winter.
 The hotel's heated outdoor year-round pool is wonderfully designed so you can swim out from inside, where your towel and clothing will stay warm and dry.

 In North Conway, New Hampshire, you can swim outdoors all year long and enjoy fabulous views of the White Mountains.
-At the White Mountain Hotel and Resort, the year-round outdoor heated pool and Jacuzzi are inviting after a day of vigorous winter snow sports or outlet shopping.
+At the White Mountain Hotel and Resort, the year-round outdoor heated pool and Jacuzzi are inviting after a day of vigorous winter snow sports and frosty sightseeing or outlet shopping.